Maiiakal/supermarket-pos-system/README.md

 # Application Overview

 The application is an experminetal React web project for an internship at Foothill.
-The owner of the supermarket is able to perform CRUD operations on a table of prodcuts and their categories for his business.
+The owner of the supermarket is able to perform CRUD operations on a table of prodcuts and their categories for their business.
 In addition, his employees at the cashier select a variety of products into a shopping cart where taxes, discounts, and total fees are calculated.

 `NOTE: Site is under construction.
 Please review the issues added to this repository for upcoming updates and features.`